 -There is no mention of lakulIsha as a great pAshupata teacher in the mahAbhArata, which presents the first post-vedic material of pAshupata-s.
 He first appears with his students in the purANa-s.

 -There is inscription from the reign of chandragupta II vikramAditya in Mathura (380CE) regarding a pAshupatAcharya udita.
 He is mentioned to be the student of upamita who was the student of kapila. udita himself is described as 10th in line from kaushika.
-Some people have felt that this kaushika was the student lakulIsha (but note lakulIsha is not mentioned in this inscription) so by assign about 280 years for 10 generations they place lakulIsha in ~100 CE which is well after the Greek cynics.
+Some people have felt that this kaushika was the student of lakulIsha (but note lakulIsha is not mentioned in this inscription) so by assigning about 280 years for 10 generations they place lakulIsha in ~100 CE which is well after the Greek cynics.
 Some others state that there is an error in this estimate and there are two kaushika-s in the pAShupata list and place lakulIsha around 200 BCE.
 But this is also after the first Greek cynics

 -The philological argument holds that lakulIsha is derived from Herakles:

 Herakles>rakles>lakulIsha.
 In support of this it is stated that: 1) lakulIsha is not regularly derived from lakuTa inside saMskR^ita and 2) the word lakulIsha has many variants such as nakulIsha, lakulesha and lakulin.
 3) An ectype of lakulIsha named musalendra has been stated to be his disciple.
 This name means bearer of a club, just like Herakles.
 The vedic rudra usually holds a bow rather than a club.
 Thus it is quite possible that the lakulIsha figure was adapted into the shaiva stream from a Greek cynical source.